B2-Kumar/Notes/oops.md

 Size of float : 4
 Size of double : 8

-each data type start its memory allocation from its multiple.
+Each data type start its memory allocation from its multiple.
+Total size is a multiple of largest data type.
 ```
 #include <bits/stdc++.h>
 using namespace std;